young-ccrc/sdmbc/README.md

 ## 7. Get in touch
 [RETURN TO TOP](#toc)

-The authors welcome any contributions to code development going forward. youngil.kim@student.unsw.edu.au
+The authors welcome any contributions to code development going forward. youngil.kim@unsw.edu.au

 <br/>